geopandas/geopandas/doc/source/io.rst

 Reading subsets of the data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Since geopandas is powered by `Fiona`, which is powered by `GDAL`, you can take advantage of
+Since geopandas is powered by Fiona, which is powered by GDAL, you can take advantage of
 pre-filtering when loading in larger datasets.
 This can be done geospatially with a geometry
 or bounding box.
 You can also filter rows loaded with a slice.
 Read more at :func:`geopandas.read_file`.